twilio/twilio-webchat-react-app/docs/WIDGET_SETUP.md

 5. The chatDispatcher object is used to interact with the chat widget and will be explained in the next section.

 ## :factory: ChatDispatcher class

+This class is used for the interaction with the chat widget.
+It provides methods to open and close the chat window, show a new message, and listen to events.

 ### Methods